 4 C.R.S. § 14-10-124(4)(a)(III),(IV)

 If my child was conceived due to a sexual assault, can the offender's rights to the child be terminated?

-Possibly, yes, if the offender was convicted of the sexual assault in criminal court.
 You can file a petition in the juvenile court to prevent future contact with the person who committed the sexual assault and to terminate the parent-child legal relationship1 if all the following requirements are met: